Why apply for a Schengen Visa?

 Schengen Visa processing time

-The Schengen visa processing procedure which consists of appointment booking until visa stamping generally requires between 2 weeks and 4 weeks.
-The processing duration depends on how busy the consulate is together with the thoroughness of submitted documents as well as the applicant's profile.
+The Schengen visa processing procedure, which consists of appointment booking until visa stamping, generally requires between 2 weeks and 4 weeks.
+The processing duration depends on how busy the consulate i,s together with the thoroughness of submitted documents, as well as the applicant's profile.
 Getting your application in early secures better odds for receiving your visa approval on time.

 Schengen Visa Fees